Skip to main content

 Did You Know?

-• Mieses tournament career of 60 years (1888-1948) remains unmatched
+• Mieses tournament career of over 61 years (1888–1950) remains unmatched

 • He participated in over 100 international tournaments